PM calls for ‘full’ inquiry as US claims Tehran airliner was shot down

 Iran fired missiles at army bases in Iraq were both US and UK troops were stationed, although both Number 10 and the White House said there had been no casualties incurred.

-A Downing Street spokesperson said: “He offered his condolences to the president for the loss of the Ukraine International Airlines plane and for all those who were on board.
+A Downing Street spokesman said: “He offered his condolences to the president for the loss of the Ukraine International Airlines plane and for all those who were on board.

 “President Zelenskyy updated the Prime Minister on Ukrainian efforts to establish the facts and the Prime Minister offered UK support.